🛠 Create Your Own - Contract Renewal Review Workflow

 ⚡️ Getting Started - Activate the Triggers⚡️

-Once your workflow is fully configured, simply activate the triggers to make it live:
+Once your workflow is fully configured, activate the triggers to make it live:

 - From the navigation menu, click Workflows.